Tenzin (The Legend of Korra): Ruins of the Empire (2019–2020)

 In part one and three of Ruins of the Empire, Tenzin makes a cameo appearance as an attendant of Kuvira's trial.

 Airbending and special skills

-Tenzin is highly skilled in Airbending which utilizes aikido and the Chinese martial arts techniques of Baguazhang and Xing Yi Quan.
+Tenzin is highly skilled in Airbending which utilizes aikido and the Chinese martial arts techniques of baguazhang and xingyiquan.
 The series' creators consulted a professional martial artist in the design of the show's fighting style.
 Airbending represents the element of freedom, and is categorized as the most elusive of the "four bending arts".
 Airbending involves "smooth coiling and uncoiling actions"; dynamic footwork, throws, and open-handed techniques; and swift, evasive maneuvers designed to evoke the "intangibility and explosive power of wind".
 These techniques are intended to increase the difficulty for opponents to attack directly or land a lethal blow—allowing airbenders to defend themselves while also protecting their attacker from injury—a pacifist-philosophy that is prevalent among the Air Nomad people.